AvaProtocol/OAK-docs/_docs/governance-turing-overview.md

 The Turing Network aims to ensure the following values and principles are considered throughout the governance process:

--   A commitment to open and transparent decision-making from the OAK Network team with appropriate communication to our community.
+-   A commitment to open and transparent decision-making from the Ava Protocol team with appropriate communication to our community.

 -   Working to maintain the greater good of the network and of the overall Dotsama ecosystem ahead of individual gain.